 Parham Ghalamdar is a painter and animator based in Manchester.
-He specialises in oil painting with a background in graffiti and public art.
+He is specialises in oil painting with a background in graffiti and public art.
 He studied MA Painting at Manchester School of Art.
 Since the National Lockdown in 2020 he has been expanding his painting practice into the digital realm by making stop-motion animations and AI-generated works.

 Want to find out more about Parham Ghalamdar?